mmuller88/mmblog/content/alf-provisioner-eng/index.md

 I will soon make the Alfresco Provisioner available to the public.
 For that I thought to organize a closed alpha first.
 Interested people can try out the Alfresco Instance Provisioner and provide feedback and more.

 If you are interested, write to me and I will then create your access accounts.
 All I need is the email address and the desired user name.
 I don't have a specific launch date for the Closed Alpha yet, but I am confident that I will do it in May.

+## Brief instructions on how to use the Alfresco Provisioner
+I decided to make a short video about how to use the Alfresco Provisioner.
+The video can be viewed here: https://www.youtube.com/watch?v=OOEOE_ncsx4

 ## More about the Alfresco Products
 To give you a quicker